UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/eigen.md

 So $c_1v_1 + c_2v_2 \in E_\lambda$.
 {% include endproof.html %}

-Eigenvectors are important because they allow use to under the structure of the linear transformation.
+Eigenvectors are important because they allow use to understand
+the structure of the linear transformation.

 **Example**.
 Let